nipy/nipype/doc/devel/testing_nipype.rst

 --------------------

 Nipype testing framework is built upon `nose <http://nose.readthedocs.io/en/latest/>`_.
-By the time this guidelines are written, Nipype implements 17638 tests.
+By the time these guidelines are written, Nipype implements 17638 tests.

 To run the tests locally, first get nose installed::